Case Study · Motion & Interaction

-A motion-driven interactive cryptid hunt
+A motion-driven interactive cryptid hunt built in Rive

-🔦 Move your mouse to shine the flashlight, then click on Nessie or Bigfoot when you spot them
+🔦 Move your mouse to shine the flashlight, click on Nessie or Bigfoot when you spot them

 An interactive motion project built in Rive where users explore a forest and discover cryptids with motion-based feedback.
 This project was meant to explore motion feedback and interactive animation using Rive and Vibe-Coding, experimenting with dynamic inputs and environmental triggers while being inspired by cryptid lore and playful discovery.